Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-When one synchronous ESM implementation can serve both import and require(), "module-sync" can reduce the dual package hazard by routing both consumers to the same file.
-That only works when the ESM graph stays synchronous and the returned namespace shape is acceptable for CJS consumers.
+When one synchronous ESM implementation can serve both ESM and CJS consumers, "module-sync" can reduce the dual package hazard.
+Both loaders can land on the same file.
+That only works if CJS consumers are okay with the namespace shape returned by require(esm).

 "exports": {